UniTN-Mechatronics/arduino-encoder-board/readme.md

 }
 ```

-* up the high threshold by the interrupt:
+* if it's up the high threshold,it will be calculated by the function speed in the interrupts:

 ```c++
 else if(encs.filters[i].get_speed() > encs.settings_u.settings.speed_th_h) {